BRYN4444/HitmanRoulette/README.md

 **April 29, 2021**
 * **HITMAN:**
   * **Contract Mode Targets:** Added 136 "The Showstopper" Targets and updated the images of the existing ones with their HITMAN III versions.

----

-**April 22, 2021**
-* **Roulette:**
-  * **Extra Objectives** were given a complete overhaul.
-Enabling them is still the same: Roulette Settings > Extra Requirements > Extra Objectives [On].
-However, on the back end, you should see less conflicting rolls based on other Roulette Settings being enabled.
-This allowed more Extra Objectives to be added, especially to HITMAN (2016) locations.
-Details:
-    * There are Mission Mode specific Extra Objectives that are shuffled in only outside of Contracts Mode.
-(These existed before)
-    * If you have Complications and/or "Achieve Rating" disabled, another set of Extra Objectives are shuffled in.
-These are quirkier ones that may require pacifications, disguise changes, or collateral damage like extra eliminations that void Silent Assassin.
-  * **Roulette Settings** had a few descriptions for options updated for clarification.
-  * **Complications:** One was removed due to redundancy.
-Keeping "No Disguise Changes" over "One Disguise Change".
-* **HITMAN:**
-  * **Tactical Turtleneck** is the renamed version of Training Gear in the ICA Facility missions.
-Same now for here.
-  * **Ezra Berg** photo updated to match his look in HITMAN III.
-  * **Contract Mode Targets:** Added 35 "The Final Test" Targets and updated the images of the existing ones with their HITMAN III versions.
-  * **Extra Objectives:** Added many due to Roulette improvements listed above.
-Updated images of the majority of existing ones to match how they look in HITMAN III.
-* **HITMAN 2:**
-  * **Extra Objectives:** Added many due to Roulette improvements listed above.
-Updated images of the majority of existing ones to match how they look in HITMAN III.
-* **HITMAN III:**
-  * **Extra Objectives:** Added a few due to Roulette improvements listed above.
-* **Other Fixes:**
-  * Some Missions that are unavailable for Contracts Mode could be enabled using the main "H3 Accessable" option.
-This has been fixed.
-  * ICA Facility Missions have restrictive loadouts that were not being enforced properly by the Roulette in regards to possible elimination methods.
-This was working at one point, then broken, but now working again.
-Fun!
-  * Setup for the potential Stream Overlay option is ongoing.
-  * "You must select at least one mission" is enforced a little more.